graphcore/examples/README.md

 ### Code examples

-The [code_examples/](code_examples) folder contains small code examples showing you how to use various software features when developing for IPUs.
+The [code_examples/](code_examples) folder contains smaller models and code examples.
 See the READMEs in each folder for details.

 ### Tutorials

-The [tutorials/](tutorials) folder contains tutorials to help you get started using the Poplar SDK and Graphcore tools.
-Currently, this contains:

-* [tutorials/poplar](tutorials/poplar) - A set of tutorials to introduce the Poplar graph programming framework and the PopLibs libraries.
-* [tutorials/pytorch](tutorials/pytorch) - A tutorial to introduce the PyTorch framework support for the IPU.
-* [tutorials/tensorflow1](tutorials/tensorflow1) - A set of tutorials to introduce the TensorFlow 1 framework support for the IPU.
-* [tutorials/tensorflow2](tutorials/tensorflow2) - A set of tutorials to introduce the TensorFlow 2 framework support for the IPU.
-* [tutorials/popvision](tutorials/popvision) - A set of tutorials to introduce PopVision, our suite of graphical application analysis tools.

-A complete list of available tutorials can be found in the [tutorials/](tutorials) folder.
+Tutorials and further code examples can be found in our dedicated [Tutorials repository](https://github.com/graphcore/tutorials).

-The README files for the tutorials are best viewed on GitHub.

 ### Utilities